MohamadYusuf/WebRx-Site/docs/component-overview.md

 ```

-Normally, you’d load the view model and template from external files instead of declaring them inline like this.
-We’ll get to that later.
+Normally, you'd load the view model and template from external files instead of declaring them inline like this.
+We'll get to that later.

 Now, to use this component, you can reference it from any other view in your application, either using the
 component binding or using a custom element.
-Here’s a live example that uses it as a custom element:
+Here's a live example that uses it as a custom element:

 <div class="panel panel-default" id="component-example1">
 	<div class="panel-body">